elastisys/compliantkubernetes/docs/compliantkubernetes/user-guide/faq.md

 Get in touch with your administrator to check the status.
 They are responsible for performing a [provider audit](/compliantkubernetes/operator-manual/provider-audit).

-!!!important "Why does Compliant Kubernetes not offer encryption at rest at the platform level?"
+!!!important "Why does Compliant Kubernetes not offer encryption-at-rest at the platform level?"

     **TL;DR**: operational scalability and to avoid [security theatre](https://en.wikipedia.org/wiki/Security_theater).

     We are frequently asked why we don't simply do full-disk encryption at the VM level, using something like [cryptsetup](https://linux.die.net/man/8/cryptsetup).
 Let us explain our rationale.

-    The reason why people want encryption at rest is to add another safeguard to data confidentiality.
-Encryption at rest is a must-have for laptops, as they can easily be stolen or get lost.
+    The reason why people want encryption-at-rest is to add another safeguard to data confidentiality.
+Encryption-at-rest is a must-have for laptops, as they can easily be stolen or get lost.
 However, it is a nice-to-have addition for servers, which are supposed to be in a physically protected data-center, with disks being safely disposed.
 This is verified during a [provider audit](/compliantkubernets/operator-manual/provider-audit).

     At any rate, if encryption-at-rest is deployed it must: (a) actually safeguard data confidentiality; (b) without prohibitive costs in terms of administration.